Conversational Recommendation: Theoretical Model and Complexity Analysis: Abstract

 \section{Abstract}

-Recommender systems are software applications that help users find items of interest in situations of information overload in a personalized way, using knowledge about the needs and preferences of individual users.
-In conversational recommendation approaches, these needs and preferences are acquired by the system in an interactive, multi-turn dialog.
-A common approach in the literature to drive such dialogs is to incrementally ask users about their preferences regarding desired and undesired item features or regarding individual items.
+Recommender systems help users find items of interest in situations of information overload in a personalized way, using needs and preferences of individual users.
+In conversational recommendation approaches, needs and preferences are acquired by the system in an interactive, multi-turn dialog which is usually driven by incrementally asking users about their preferences about item features or individual items.
 A central research goal in this context is efficiency, evaluated with respect to the number of required interactions until a satisfying item is found.
-This is usually accomplished by making inferences about the best next question to ask to the user.
+Today, research on dialog efficiency is almost entirely empirical, aiming to demonstrate, for example, that one strategy for selecting questions to ask the user is better than another one in a given application.
+With this work, we complement empirical research with a theoretical, domain-independent model of conversational recommendation.
+This model, designed to cover a range of application scenarios, allows us to investigate the efficiency of conversational approaches in a formal way, in particular with respect to the computational complexity of devising optimal interaction strategies.
+An experimental evaluation empirically confirms our findings.